 The Syntax Highlighter can be installed by clicking the Install button or ignored by clicking the Ignore button.
 See Installing Files on Open from the Repository for more information on installing templates on open.

 The list of installed Syntax Highlighters is available in the Template Options dialog.
-All Templates that have the category Syntax are assumed to be Syntax Highlighters and these Templates will appear in the Syntax drop-down section of the File Bar.
+All Templates that have the category Syntax are assumed to be Syntax Highlighters and these Templates will appear in the Syntax popup section of the Status Bar.
 A Binary Template which contains a Syntax Highlighter can be installed in the Template Options dialog by clicking the Add... button and then selecting the Template.

 Writing Syntax Highlighters